-Examples of permitted contracts
+Examples of permissible contracts

-- A board of education ("BOE") member would not have sufficient voice, influence, or control over a WVU local extension service agency's contracts given the BOE's limited appropriations to the agency.
-(AO 2018-05) - A public service district ("PSD") board member may sell land easements to the PSD because the transaction amount is de minimis.
+- A board of education ("BOE") member may contract with a WVU local extension because the member would not have sufficient voice, influence, or control over the local agency's contracts given the BOE's limited appropriations to the agency.
+(AO 2018-05) - A public service district ("PSD") board member may sell land easements to the PSD when the transaction amount is de minimis.
 (AO 2016-06) - A county building commission member may purchase property from the county urban renewal authority ("CURA") because he or she does not exercise any voice, influence, or control over the CURA's contracts.
 (AO 2015-16) - A county commissioner may work for a nonprofit organization to which the county commission appropriated funds constituting less than seven percent of the nonprofit's fiscal year revenues.
 County funds may not be used to directly fund the county commissioner's employment position with the nonprofit.
 (AO 2023-12)